Panama disease: Symptoms

-Infection by F. oxysporum f. sp. cubense triggers the self-defense mechanisms of the host plant causing the secretion of a gel.
+Infection by Foc triggers the self-defense mechanisms of the host plant causing the secretion of a gel.
 This is followed by the formation of tylose in the vascular vessels which blocks the movement of water and nutrients to the upper parts of the plant.
-The tips of the feeder roots are the initial sites of infection which then moves on to the rhizome.
-The signs of the disease are most noticeable as a dark stain where the stele joins the cortex.
+The infection begins at the tips of the feeder roots and then moves on to the rhizome.
+Sign of the disease is most noticeable as a dark stain where the stele joins the cortex.
 As the disease develops, large portions of the xylem turn a reddish-brown colour.
 Externally, the oldest leaves start turning yellow and there is often a longitudinal splitting of the lower part of the outer leaf sheaths on the pseudostem.
 The leaves begin to wilt and may buckle at the base of the petiole.
-As the disease progresses, younger leaves are affected, turn yellow and crumple and the whole canopy begins to consist of dead or dying leaves.
+As the disease progresses, younger leaves are affected, turn yellow and crumple, and the whole canopy begins to consist of dead or dying leaves.
 The leaf symptoms of Fusarium wilt can be confused with those of Xanthomonas wilt.
 In plants affected by Fusarium, yellowing and wilting of the leaves typically progresses from the older to the younger leaves.
 The wilted leaves may also snap at the petiole and hang down the pseudostem.
 In plants affected by Xanthomonas, the wilting can begin with any leaf and the infected leaves tend to snap along the leaf blade.

 Two external symptoms help characterize Panama disease of banana: